Kinsa/cribbage-board-app/README.md

     - [ ] EXPLORE: does the Win screen need a new game button?
 - [x] React Native Proof of Concept SVG Animation; tap to add, tap and hold to add 5, adding clears other player's Current Points Value
 - [ ] Update this project to use the [tokens project](https://github.com/Kinsa/cribbage-board-app-tokens) (possibly moving away from Tailwind) and fixing application of styles in so-doing
-    - [ ] Publish the tokens project to NPM
     - [ ] Document back-porting changes from the tokens project into Figma
 - [ ] Implement [Storybook](https://storybook.js.org/tutorials/intro-to-storybook/react-native/en/simple-component/) for existing components and use for addition of any further components, updating the documentation here
 - [ ] Develop the Icon